 What is Android DevOps?

 Anything that changes the state of an enterprise Android device is part of the DevOps lifecycle.

 Android DevOps includes applications, configurations, OS, firmware, and auxiliary content.
 Any time a change can affect a device or fleet, there’s a need to consider the impact on the customer experience, and a need to make that change in a safe manner.

 Android DevOps creates shared goals of quality and speed for engineering, product, and customer teams.

 Why Does Android DevOps Matter?

 Android DevOps technologies involve infrastructure and monitoring capabilities that support enterprise device DevOps, including application development, monitoring, and telemetry.
-It involves remote control over device changes, and the ability to isolate and quarantine problems.
-Finally, DevOps for Android supports rolling back updates when they have a detrimental effect on the fleet.
+That also includes remote control over device changes, and the ability to isolate and quarantine problems.
+Finally — and crucially — DevOps for Android means support for rolling back updates when they have a detrimental effect on the fleet.

 Android DevOps vs. Enterprise MDM